 I found out that the “vaccine” topic has been mentioned online 1.687 times during the last three months and generated 10.453.927 impressions at the national level.

-Below you can see the Word Cloud that includes the most relevant keywords that appear in the identified mentions, along with the volume for each one in part.
+Below you can see the Word Cloud that includes the most relevant keywords and the volume for each one in part.

 929 statements have been registered on the web, 373 on Facebook business pages, 112 on Twitter public accounts, 171 on YouTube public channels, 75 on Instagram, and 27 in comments.
 Tools use exclusively public sources to create the overview and anonymize part of the data to comply with the GDPR.

 What was the overall sentiment around the subject during the last three months?

 460 online mentions presented the topic from a neutral perspective, 270 came up with positive news, and 954 focused on negative aspects.